 Negotiating an Out-of-Court Truck Accident Insurance Claim

-It is important to note that you are not required to accept an insurance offer, especially one that is below the value of your claim.
+It is important to note that you are not required to accept an insurance offer—especially one that is below the value of your claim.
 Negotiations may continue until both sides have reached an agreement or until the plaintiff is left to file a lawsuit.

 Going to Court for a Truck Accident After Insurance Negotiations

 If you are required to file a personal injury lawsuit for your truck accident, you must do so according to Florida Statutes § 95.11(3)(a), which typically grants claimants four years to file the claim.
 This is known as the statute of limitations.
 Note that a late filing of your truck accident lawsuit may result in a judge dismissing your case.

-The Law Offices of Anidjar & Levine Will Handle Your Truck Accident Legal Battle for Compensation
+The Law Offices of Anidjar & Levine will Handle Your Truck Accident Legal Battle for Compensation

 If you have been involved in a truck accident in Florida, a truck accident lawyer from the Law Offices of Anidjar & Levine can fight for justice and fair compensation on your behalf.
 When faced with ongoing injuries that require you to be hospitalized, a Florida truck accident lawyer can become an invaluable asset to your claim during this troubling time.